AGU-Data/agu-data.github.io/_resources/your-open-science-journey-japanese.md

 ## Developed by the PARSEC Project Team
 ![image](https://user-images.githubusercontent.com/113625013/206821607-d5ad3f16-cc73-44fe-87c3-9df3ea68fe38.png)

+Image Credit:
+Logo (resources page): Photo by Finn Hackshaw on Unsplash Banner (this page): Photo by Sora Sagano on Unsplash

 ## Stay connected
 You can read more about AGU’s work in Open Science on [our homepage](https://www.agu.org/open-science).